dhis2/dhis2-java-client/README.md

 ### Cookie authentication

-To use cookie-based authentication you can specify the session ID with the `CookieAuthentication` class:
+To use Cookie-based authentication you can specify the session ID with the `CookieAuthentication` class:

 ```java
 Authentication authentication = new CookieAuthentication( "754E5D586868DB9A8665249A97DC91D3" );